yufeenyuy/msc_bi_docs/datamanagementconcepts/dm_lessonsdocs.md

 The development of analytical data applications i.e the transformation of aggregated data from different sources into actionable<br>
 insight or information is refered as **Data Lifecycle.** This cycle is made up of five phases which include:

-Data Ingestion and Integration
+Data Integration and Ingestion:
-: Involves data extraction from different sources and transforming these to a homogeneous storage format.
+Involves data extraction from different sources and transforming these to a homogeneous storage format.
-Data Processing
+Data Processing:
-: Processing and transforming of Data
+Processing and transforming of Data.
+This involves harmonization, aggregation and enrichment.
-Data Storage
+Data Storage:
-: Storing Data in an adequate format.
+Storing Data in a target data store like relational database or multidimensional data space like an OLAP cube.
-Data Analysis
+Data Analysis:
-: Providing tools to analyze the stored data. e.g Machine learning Reporting
+Providing tools to analyze the stored data. e.g Data mining.
-: Business Intelligence applications or static reports and presentations.
+Reporting:
+Deploying business intelligence tools to build KPI Reports like Score Cards and interactive dashboards.

 ##### Data Ingestion and Integration